Intent Laundering: AI Safety Datasets Are Not What They Seem: Results and Discussion

 \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=2pt] \item \textbf{No Revision}: Results from the original data points, which \textit{do} include triggering cues. \item \textbf{First Revision}: Results after applying intent laundering to remove triggering cues. \item \textbf{Other Revisions}: Results when intent laundering is used as a jailbreaking method. \end{itemize}

-Based on our results, we make the following observations:\footnote{To draw general observations, we do not apply the termination conditions in Subsection~\ref{subsec:inent-laundering-as-a-jailbreaking-technique}.
+Based on our results, we make the following observations:\footnote{To draw general observations, we do not apply the termination conditions discussed in Subsection~\ref{subsec:inent-laundering-as-a-jailbreaking-technique}.
 Instead, we run a representative number of iterations to assess the effectiveness of our methodology.}

-\textbf{(1)} \textbf{Removing triggering cues from data points (attacks) leads to a sharp increase in ASR.} On AdvBench and HarmBench, ASR rises from a mean of \textbf{5.38\%} and \textbf{13.79\%} in the no-revision settings, where triggering cues are present, to \textbf{86.79\%} and \textbf{79.83\%}, respectively, in the first-revision settings (where triggering cues are removed for the first time).
-This indicates that model refusals are largely driven by the presence of triggering cues.
-Consequently, safety datasets fail to reliably measure real-world safety risks, as they rely more on triggering cues to elicit refusals than on actual malicious intent.
+\textbf{(1)} \textbf{Removing triggering cues from data points (attacks) leads to a sharp increase in ASR.} On AdvBench and HarmBench, ASR rises from a mean of \textbf{3.86\%} and \textbf{10.55\%} in the no-revision settings (where triggering cues are present) to \textbf{87.54\%} and \textbf{79.10\%}, respectively, in the first-revision settings (where triggering cues are removed for the first time).
+The same pattern also holds on StrongREJECT, where the ASR rises from a mean of \textbf{3.54\%} to \textbf{88.06\%}.
+These results indicate that model refusals are largely driven by the presence of triggering cues.
+Consequently, adversarial safety datasets fail to reliably measure real-world safety risks, as they rely more on triggering cues to elicit refusals than on actual malicious intent.
 This leads to an overestimation of model safety.